jonra1993/3D-Stereoscopic/README.md

-## The nearest object localization through 3D lidar reconstruction using an embedded system
+## The nearest object localization through 3D sthereoscopic camera reconstruction using an embedded system

-This work was presented in the XXVII Electrical and Electronics journey of Escuela Politécnica Nacional.
+This work was the bacherlor thesis of Jonathan Vargas and Diego Navas at Escuela Politécnica Nacional.

 ## Abstract